storacha/specs/w3-aggregation.md

 ]
 ```

 Each entry of the decoded offers block, has all the necessary information for a Storage Provider to fetch and store a CAR file.
-The `archive` field has the CAR cid, while the `proof` field has the required `proof` bytes by Storage Providers (for example, `commP`).
+The `archive` field has the CAR CID, while the `proof` field has the required `proof` bytes by Storage Providers (for example, `commP`).
 The `src` field of each piece MUST be set to a (alphabetically sorted) list of URLs from which it can be fetched.
 The `size` field MUST be set to the byte size of the CAR file.

 Broker MUST issue a signed receipt to acknowledge the received request.
 Issued receipt MUST contain an [effect](https://github.com/ucan-wg/invocation/#7-effect) with a subsequent task (`.fx.join` field) that is run when submitted aggregate is processed and either succeeds (implying that aggregate was accepted and deals will be arranged) or fail (with `error` describing a problem with an aggregate).